gunnarthorson/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a web application framework that sits on top of the Node.js web server, similar to React, except for the backend.
+Express adds extra functionality like routing and middleware support and a simpler API.

 - [ ] Describe Middleware?

+Middleware are functions that work between server and client and carry information from one to another

 - [ ] Describe a Resource?

+Resource is an object which defines  actions.
+The GET, POST, PUT, DELETE methods is a resource.

 - [ ] What can the API return to help clients know if a request was successful?

+The 200 code helps clients know that request was successful.

 - [ ] How can we partition our application into sub-applications?

+Using Express router we can partition our application into sub-application.

 ## Minimum Viable Product